Waldo Martin

-Waldo E. Martin (born 19 April 1951) is an American historian.
+Waldo E. Martin (born April 19, 1951) is an American historian.

-Life
+Education

 He received his BA degree from Duke University and his PhD from University of California, Berkeley.

 Career

-He is currently the Alexander F. and May T. Morrison Professor of American History and Citizenship at the University of California, Berkeley.
+He is the Alexander F. and May T. Morrison Professor of American History and Citizenship at the University of California, Berkeley.

-Distinctions

 He is a member of the Organization of American Historians.